MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/controlling-your-data-using-customer-key.md

 **In Azure and Microsoft FastTrack:**

 You will complete most of these tasks by remotely connecting to Azure PowerShell.
-For best results, use version 3.0 or later of Azure PowerShell Az module, for more information, see the [Introducing the new Azure PowerShell Az module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az?view=azps-3.0.0).
+For best results, use version 3.0 or later of Azure PowerShell Az module.
+For more information, see [Introducing the new Azure PowerShell Az module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az?view=azps-3.0.0).

 - [Create two new Azure subscriptions](controlling-your-data-using-customer-key.md#Create2newsubs)